BusKill/buskill-app/README.md

 ## Contributing

-BusKill is an open-source project run by volunteers that create and maintain open-source hardware and software
+BusKill is an open-source project run by volunteers that create and maintain open-source hardware and software.
 Please see [Contributing to BusKill](https://docs.buskill.in/buskill-app/en/stable/contributing.html) to learn how you can help the BusKill project.

 You can also [donate with bitcoin, monero, paypal, or credit card](https://buskill.in/donate).